nettings/raspindi/README.md

 ## Supported boards

-This software is tested with Raspberry Pi 3B+ boards.
-Some users have had success running it on a Rapsberry Pi 4. **The Pi Zero W does not have enough memory to run this software**
+This software is tested with Raspberry Pi 3B+ and 4B boards.

+**The Pi Zero W does not have enough memory to run this software**

 ## Latency Notes
 Raspberry Pi 3b+ = ~600ms